The Charles Perez Show: Guest recruitment

 The Charles Perez Show recruited guests through carts, which provided viewers with upcoming show topics and the show's phone number.
 Producers typically booked guests who they believed were well-spoken and had a compelling story.
-According to producer Hilery Kipnes, in order to book guests "you have to be a social worker, a therapist, a used-car salesman and a lawyer.
+According to producer Hilery Kipnis, in order to book guests "you have to be a social worker, a therapist, a used-car salesman and a lawyer.
 You use the skills you would acquire in all these jobs to convince these [prospective guests] that this is the thing to do."

 Prior to their appearance on the show, all guests were required to provide production staff with two forms of identification.

 Broadcast history and release

 The show premiered on December 12, 1994, for a six-week trial on Tribune Broadcasting's eight owned-and-operated stations.
 In January 1995, following a successful trial run, Tribune Entertainment announced that the show would receive a national rollout.
 With this national launch, the show was picked up by 37 television stations and increased its coverage from 21 percent to 60 percent of the country.
 This national launch commenced on March 6, 1995; Tribune Entertainment hoped that an unconventional March launch would give the show an advantage over all the new talk shows set for a fall debut.
 By September 1995, the show was cleared on 80 television stations covering 86 percent of the country.
 Additionally, the show was syndicated internationally, in which it was distributed by Worldvision Enterprises.

 On January 2, 1996, Tribune Entertainment announced that the show was canceled.
 It was canceled alongside 20th Television's Gabrielle, which The New York Timess Lawrie Mifflin attributed to an overabundance of daytime talk shows at the time.
 The show's final episode was broadcast on January 26, 1996, and many television stations looked to replace it with various court shows.
-In 2010, Perez, a gay man, theorized that Tribune Entertainment may have taken his sexual orientation into consideration when it decided to cancel the show.
+Perez, a gay man, believed that Tribune Entertainment considered his sexual orientation in its decision to cancel the show.